-Woodland Buffer Along Major Thoroughfare Min. # of trees and shrubs per 100 lineal feet of frontage or fraction thereof shall include the following: Minimum Buffer Width (Feet) Min. # of Large Trees Min. # of Small Trees Min. # of Shrubs 40 4 10 33
+Woodland Buffer Along Major Thoroughfare Min. # of trees and shi fraction thereof shall i • = Minimum Buffer Width (Feet) Min. # of Large Trees Min. # of Small Trees Min. # of Shruk 40 4 10 33

 - D) All trees required by these regulations, or other applicable standards, shall be live plants and meet the following minimum tree sizes at the time of planting listed in Section ####. - E) Trees and shrubs listed in Section #### shall be prohibited as well as any other invasive or undesirable species as listed by the list of invasive plant species regulated under ORC 901.50..